Englischer Garten: Schönfeldwiese and surroundings

 Between the Monopteros and the Japanisches Teehaus lies the Schönfeldwiese ("Beautiful field meadow").
 In this part of the Gardens nude sunbathing has been permitted since the 1960s, something which many Germans practise.
 It caused quite a sensation at the time and also made the English Gardens well-known, even outside Munich.
-The Schönfeldwiese proper lies to the south of the Schwabingerbach, which crosses the English Garden at this point before flowing northwards along its west side; but the name is sometimes used of the whole larger open space.
+The Schönfeldwiese proper lies to the south of the Schwabingerbach, which crosses the Englischer Garten at this point before flowing northwards along its west side; but the name is sometimes used of the whole larger open space.
 The expanse to the north of the Schwabingerbach, the Carl Theodorswiese ("Carl Theodor's meadow") has the oldest construction in the park: the "Burgfriedsäule", a boundary marker from 1724, topped with the Münchner Kindl stands in a grove of trees below the Monopteros.